The tiny teacup Chihuahua is a truly small dog. As an adult, could weigh around 5lbs, or even less.

 - How long do teacup chihuahuas live?

-We’ll also be talking about how to approach teacup Chihuahua breeders and looking at alternatives to this miniature version of the world’s smallest dog
+We’ll also be talking about how to approach micro Chihuahua breeders and looking at alternatives to this miniature version of the world’s smallest dog

 What is a Teacup Chihuahua?